PrefectHQ/prefect/docs/guides/automations.md

     print(response.json())
     return response.json()
 ```
 # Combining both?
 - Longer script that sends notifications on failures, and kicks off deployments based off events emitted (probably not needed)

+TODO: Automations script that trains a model as a next steps?
+- Some sort of MLOPS next steps so the guide seems organic